42 people are interested

 Imagine San Francisco without the bay.
 It almost happened.
 The Bay Model is a 1.5 acre, three-dimensional, working hydraulic model (yes! with water!) that helped scientists determine how proposed changes to San Francisco Bay would impact the environment and saved the Bay from destruction.
 Help us educate the public about the importance of the largest estuary on the West Coast and its impacts throughout California.

 Volunteers are needed on an ongoing basis to provide visitor services by staffing the Bay Model Visitor Center reception desk, answering questions in person and over the phone, and conducting bookstore sales.
-We are also seeking docents to lead public tours of the model, including leading school groups, on topics from watershed ecology, tides and currents, history of the delta, hydrology of the bay and more! ***PLEASE NOTE: Due to COVID-19 all guided tours are currently suspended and we are not accepting new volunteers.
-Please check back for reopening updates.
+We are also seeking docents to lead public tours of the model, including leading school groups, on topics from watershed ecology, tides and currents, history of the delta, hydrology of the bay and more! ***PLEASE NOTE: Due to COVID-19 all guided tours are currently suspended and we are only accepting new front desk volunteers.
 Stay safe!

 No additional volunteer opportunities at this time.